Longneck Way to Go: Music video

-The music video was released on May 2, 2022 and was filmed at Nashville's Eastside Bowl by director Harper Smith.
+The music video was released on May 2, 2022, and was filmed at Nashville's Eastside Bowl by director Harper Smith.
 Discussing the process, Wystrach stated “it was a genuine party, and literally Harper just yelling that we have to get these shots done.
 The video itself was just kind of an inconvenience in the midst of this party.”
+It was nominated for Collaborative Video of the Year at the 2023 CMT Music Awards.